omicidx/omicidx-docs/content/en/docs/bigquery/_index.md

 After working through this section, OmicIDX users will be able to:

-- Access to preloaded OmicIDX data in Google Cloud Bigquery
+- Access preloaded OmicIDX data in Google Cloud Bigquery
 - Use the Google Cloud Bigquery Console to view OmicIDX data
 - Perform basic SQL queries of OmicIDX datasets
 - Locate Bigquery documentation